Saugia/celestial-strands/README.md

 * 36 new outfits based on ones from Escape Velocity: Override, as well as a few new ones.

 ## Content Access
-You can access the new content either through creating new pilot and selecting the "Crescent Strands" option, or through the Hariza system located near The Rim.
+You can access the new content either through creating new pilot and selecting the "Crescent Strands" option, or through the Hariza system located near The Rim by Jumpdrive.
+Reccommend also using Omnis: https://github.com/Adde-Endless-Sky-Mods/-Omnis

 ## Known Issues
 The `system` Za Helis has issues with ships not hyperspacing correctly and clumping up over time.